Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 You need coffee, I need coffee.
 Google up a couple top ten lists.
 BAM <a href="https://www.jacobsensvart.no/" target="_blank">JACOBSEN OG SVART</a> locally roasted and highly praised, but... you get a new barista...
 ​
 ​<br/>
 Though, she's nice, and offers a cup of her training coffee.
 Still good, and free!
-After a ton of caffeine and the daily guilty kanelboller, you've done your research, and no one kicked you out because this is a fantastic coffee shop.
+After a ton of caffeine and the daily guilty kanelboller (cinnamon bun), you've done your research, and no one kicked you out because this is a fantastic coffee shop.
 ​

 </div>